madewokherd/ALttPDoorRandomizer/README.md

 Transitions will remain same-world.

+### Grouped

+This option shuffles connections cross-world in the same manner as Tile Swap/Mixed, the connections coming in and going out of a Tile Group (see `Terminology` section above) are crossed (ie. meaning it is impossible to take a different path to a tile and end up in the opposite world, unlike Limited and Chaos).
+This is considered the simplest way to play Crossed OWR.

 ### Polar

 Only effective if Mixed/Tile Swap is enabled.
-Enabling Polar preserves the original/vanilla connections even when tiles are swapped/mixed.
-This results in a completely vanilla overworld, except that some tiles will transform Link to a Bunny (as per Mixed swapping some tiles to the other world).
-This offers an interesting twist on Mixed where you have a pre-conditioned knowledge of the terrain you will encounter, but not necessarily be able to do what you need to do there. (see Tile Swap/Mixed section for more details)
+Polar follows the same principle as Grouped, except that it preserves the original/vanilla connections even when tiles are swapped/mixed.
+This results in a completely vanilla overworld, except that some tiles will transform Link to a Bunny.
+Even though these tiles give the appearance of your normal LW tile, due to how Mixed/Tile Swap works, those LW tiles give DW properties (such as bunnying, ability to mirror, and prevents flute usage).
+This offers an interesting twist on Mixed where you have a pre-conditioned knowledge of the terrain you will encounter, but not necessarily be able to do what you need to do there, due to bunny state. (see `Tile Swap/Mixed` section for more details)

-### Grouped

-This option shuffles connections cross-world in the same manner as Tile Swap/Mixed, the connections leading in and coming out of a group of tiles are crossed.
-Unlike Polar, this uses a different set of tile groups as a basis of crossing connections, albeit the same rule govern which groups of tiles must cross together (see Tile Swap/Mixed for more details)

 ### Limited

-Every transition independently is a candidate to be chosen as a cross-world connection, however only 9 transitions become crossed (in each world).
-This option abides by the Keep Similar Edges Together option and will guarantee same effect on all edges in a Similar Edge group if enabled.
+Every transition is independently a candidate to be chosen as a cross-world connection, however only 9 total transitions become crossed (to/from each world).
+This option abides by the `Keep Similar Edges Together` option and will guarantee same effect on all edges in a Similar Edge group if enabled.
 If a Similar Edge group is chosen from the pool of candidates, it only counts as one portal, not multiple.

 Note: Only parallel connections (a connection that also exists in the opposite world) are considered for cross-world connections, which means that the same connection in the opposite world will also connect cross-world.

 Note: If Whirlpool Shuffle is enabled, those connections can be cross-world but do not count towards the 9 transitions that are crossed.

 Motive: Why 9 connections?
-To imitate the effect of the 9 standard portals that exist.
+To imitate the effect of the 9 existing standard portals.

 ### Chaos